-Over 100,000 protest in Belarus for 9th straight Sunday
+Over 100,000 march in Belarus against authoritarian leader

 More than 10,000 people have been detained since the election and at least 244 people have been implicated in criminal cases on various charges related to the protests, Viasna human rights center leader Ales Bialiatski told The Associated Press.
 Over 70 people have been declared political prisoners.

-On Sunday, 132 people were detained in Minsk and other cities, Viasna reported.
+On Sunday, dozens of people were detained in Minsk and other cities.
+Viasna released a list of detained protesters on its website that by Sunday evening had over 160 names on it.

 “A campaign of intimidation and persecution, unprecedented for Europe, has been launched in Belarus against peaceful citizens who want one thing — free elections,” Bialiatski said.